K-VARK: Kernelized Variance-Aware Residual Kalman Filter for Sensorless Force Estimation in Collaborative Robots: Experiments

-The average error for the cartesian force estimations was \ac{gmr}-\ac{gp} = 4.6388 \ac{gpadkf} = 4.9107 \ac{kvark} = 4.4220 \ac{nn} -ADKF = 5.9727.
-More details on the error metrics for each cartesian direction and joints can be seen in table \ref{tab:rmse_combined} Note that the average cartesian RMSE was computed as the Euclidean norm over all six Cartesian RMSE values without unit normalization, hence being a mixed-unit measure.
+\changeOLD{Table~\ref{tab:cartesian_robustness_final} reports additional robustness-oriented statistical metrics in Cartesian space.
+In addition to mean absolute error, we evaluate tail behavior (95th percentile), worst-case deviation, and temporal stability of the estimation error.
+K-VARK yields the lowest values across these metrics, indicating reduced high-percentile deviations and improved stability under contact conditions.
+These results suggest that the performance differences observed in the average-error analysis are consistent with improvements in robustness and temporal behavior.}

 In addition to accuracy, computational efficiency was assessed.
 Figure~\ref{fig:comp_time} presents the total and per-sample processing times.
 The \ac{kmp}-based observer demonstrated the best trade-off between accuracy and speed, with lower computational cost than both \ac{gmr}-\ac{gp} and the sparse \ac{gp} baseline.

 These results demonstrate that \ac{kmp} not only provides accurate external torque estimates but also maintains computational efficiency suitable for real-time implementation in sensorless force estimation scenarios.